74-year-old woman among 3 people who allegedly killed a man

 A 16-year-old boy was also injured.

-It’s not known if any of the suspects has retained an attorney.
+It’s unknown if any of the suspects has retained an attorney.